2022 Welcome from the President

-It is with great enthusiasm that the Committee of the Aberdeen Highland Games brings you the 21st running of the event in 2021 after having to cancel in 2020 due to the Covid-19 pandemic.
+It is with great enthusiasm that the Committee of the Aberdeen Highland Games brings you the 21st running of the event in 2022 after having to cancel in 2020 and again in 2021 due to the Covid-19 pandemic.

 We have taken the additional time to bring this year’s Games to you in a way that will keep us all safe.